Daw155/encrypt/README.md

 - XOR Cipher: Applies a bitwise XOR operation to each character in the string
 - Rail Wise Cipher: Encrypts a message with a zig-zag pattern with a set height
 - Package our encryption class as a crate
-- Frontend UI (using HTML, CSS, JS)  with a dropdown for picking encryption algorithm, textbox for input, and read-only textbox for output.
-Encryption uses our rust crate.

 ## Checkpoint Goals
 By checkpoint #1: Set up file reader and finish 2 of the encryption algorithms